pinecone-io/canopy/README.md

 ### 1. Create a new **Canopy** Index

-As a one-time setup, Canopy needs to create and configure a new Pinecone index configured to work with Canopy.
+As a one-time setup, Canopy needs to create a new Pinecone index that is configured to work with Canopy.
 Just run:

 ```bash
 canopy new